 During this period, Hinton was also active in African American arts promotion, serving as a founding board member of the Studio Museum in Harlem from 1967-1980.
 Opportunities for Black artists were limited, and Hinton played an important role in the development of the institution as a center for community-based arts education, as an exhibition site for under-represented Black artists, and as a vector for exchange between Black artists and society.
 Harvard Professor Henry Louis Gates Jr. serves on this board today, together with other prominent philanthropic, business, legal, civic and arts leaders from New York City and beyond.

-In 1973 Hinton was hired as the cinematographer on the feature film Ganja and Hess, where he used his experience as a documentary filmmaker and photographer to bring the techniques of cinema verité to the shooting style of the film.
-A groundbreaking film for the period, Ganja and Hess, became renowned for its all black cast and its scenes of elegant, multi-lingual Afro Americans imbibing blood instead of martinis.
-With Ganja and Hess, Hinton changed the look of Afro American filmmaking by insisting that the skin tones of the black actors and actresses in the film not be lightened photographically, a technique which was standard at the time.
+In 1973, Hinton was hired as the cinematographer on the feature film Ganja and Hess, where he used his experience as a documentary filmmaker and photographer to bring the techniques of cinema verité to the shooting style of the film.
+A groundbreaking film for the period, Ganja and Hess, became renowned for its all-Black cast and its scenes of elegant, multi-lingual African Americans imbibing blood instead of martinis.
+With Ganja and Hess, Hinton changed the look of African American filmmaking by insisting that the skin tones of the Black actors and actresses in the film not be lightened photographically, a technique which was standard at the time.
 This film received the Critic’s Choice Award at the Cannes Film Festival.
 Ganja and Hess’ distribution opportunities in the United States were stymied, however, and the film was recut, re-edited and re-titled several times by the film studio.
 The plot was disrupted but the innovative quality of Hinton’s shots remained.
 The Museum of Modern Art preserved the director’s cut and the original film was re-released in 1998.
 Spike Lee subsequently remade the film in 2014.